 Don't have a swimming pool but really want one?
 Find out how to add a swimming pool.

 A fire and seating area turns a simple glass structure into an inviting garden lounge.
 Insulated on two-and-a-half sides, this cedar building features slim-framed sliding doors with an almost frameless effect, creating a stunning panorama even when closed.

 9. Build a home gym

-Garden rooms from Scotts of Thrapston, in pressure-impregnated green-stained European redwood, has double-glazed doors, windows and a tongue-and-groove interior painted in Buttermilk.
+This garden from Scotts of Thrapston, in pressure-impregnated green-stained European redwood, has double-glazed doors, windows and a tongue-and-groove interior painted in Buttermilk.

 With its hardwearing varnished floor, it’s ideal for a workout space.
 A mineralised felt and felt-tiled roof with veranda-style overhang keeps the weather at bay.